Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 If the \gap \ is negative (i.e. if $\gamma\leq \alpha-\alpha'$), the \worker \ pool grows more per adopted match than per \temporary \ match.
-Since adoption provides both growth and certainty (i.e., there is no trade-off between the two), the platform prefers adopted matches in this regime regardless of the state of the system.
-In Section \ref{subsec:adoptiondominance}, we show that in this regime, the static policy of full adoption is also optimal when the discount factor is nonzero.
+When adoption provides both growth and certainty, the platform prefers adopted matches regardless of the state.
+In Section \ref{subsec:adoptiondominance}, we show that in this regime, a static policy of full adoption is also optimal when the discount factor is nonzero.

 When the \gap \ is positive, a policy of no adoption maximizes the number of volunteers in the subsequent period.
-However, such a policy is only myopically optimal if the {thickness of the spot market for volunteers when there is no adoption ($cd_1$)} is above a threshold. {We highlight that this threshold is decreasing in the \gap.}
+However, such a policy is only myopically optimal if the {thickness of the spot market for volunteers with no adoption ($cd_1$)} is above a threshold. {This threshold depends on $D_k$ and $D_v$, which represent the difference in the number of adopted matches ($k_1(1)-k_1(0)$) and the size of the volunteer pool ($v_1(1)-v_1(0)$), respectively, when following a policy of full adoption as opposed to no adoption.} {Note that the threshold is constant in $z_0$, and is decreasing in the \gap\ (via its dependence on $D_v$).}